reinhardt021/reinhardt021.github.io/_posts/2016-11-28-weniger-aber-besser.markdown

 categories: jekyll update
 ---

-Less, but Better
+> "Less, but Better" ~ Dieter Rams

-1. First know what you want
+1. Define what you do NOT want
+2. Describe what you DO want
-2. Second eliminate the excess
+3. Eliminate the excess
-3. ...
+4. Repeat the process

 <!-- `Think Big, Start Small and Scale Fast. - Jim Carroll` -->